Ian has been involved in the figure skating world for almost a decade as a parent to a USFSA gold medalist and as a volunteer at events.

-Step One - Find A Local Club
+Step 1: Find a Local Club

-The USFSA web site has a great tool on their website which can search for clubs near you.
+The USFSA website has a great tool on their website which can search for clubs near you.
 It covers the U.S. and Canada.

 You should look for a club that offers group lessons.
 This is the best way to start, and there are several advantages.
 Group lessons follow a curriculum that's been developed over years of practice

-Step Two - Start With Group Lessons
+Step 2: Start With Group Lessons

 The majority of beginners get started with group lessons, either Snowplow Sam or Basic Skills.
 If your skater wants to keep progressing after completing the Basic Skills lessons, you’ll want to look at a private coach.
 But group lessons are a very affordable way to see if it’s a passing interest or something that will keep going.